kr4g/AlloGen/README.md

 ### The Alien

-**The Alien** is not any one particular thing, though it might be, but rather an everpresent notion existing in an abstraction field that permeates each *topos* in the world of AlloGen.
+**The Alien** is not any one particular thing, though it might be, but rather an everpresent notion existing in an abstraction field that permeates the world of AlloGen.

 It is in a landscape, under a set of conditions, that The Alien will arise.

 And so will it too, though in different forms, arise from another landscape bounded under another set of conditions, and so forth...